 What is 301 Redirect?

-A 301 redirect is an HTTP status code that is sent by web servers to instruct browsers and search engines that a particular webpage has permanently moved from one URL to another.
+A 301 redirect is an HTTP status code that web servers send to browsers and search engines to notify them that a specific webpage has permanently moved from one URL to another.

-This redirect not only sends visitors to the new URL but also passes the ranking power or SEO value from the old URL to the new one.
+This redirect not only sends visitors to the new URL but also passes the SEO value from the old URL to the new one.

 When should you use a 301 redirect?

-There are several situations where a 301 redirect is recommended:
+There are several situations where it is recommended:

 Rebranding or Renaming

-For example, if your old website was "oldbrand.com" and the new one is "newbrand.com", you'll want to implement a 301 redirect from the old site to the new site.
+Suppose your old website was "oldbrand.com" and the new one is "newbrand.com" - you'll implement a 301 redirect from the old site to the new site.

 URL Structure Change

-For instance, if you have a blog post with the URL "website.com/blogpost", and you decide to change your URL structure to include the date, such as "website.com/2023/07/blogpost", you'll want to redirect the old URL to the new one.
+For instance, if you have a blog post with the URL "website.com/blogpost" and you want to change your URL structure to include the date.
+Now it may look like this "website.com/2023/07/blogpost" after implementing 301.

 Merging Websites or Pages